Skip to content

 Not really.

-Maybe, but I had no clue.
+Maybe, but I have no clear answer.

-In the past I used to think alcoholism is addiction, drug or tobacco use is addiction, but later I realized I was addicted to something more unusual than that.
+In the past, I used to think alcoholism is addiction, drug or tobacco use is addiction, but later I realized I was addicted to something more unusual than that.

 These are some other forms of addiction that I have seen in my surroundings, in my family, in my close friend circle, and colleagues.

-Few are addicted to driving and texting, it’s fun for them rather than to wait until they stop.
+Few youngsters are addicted to driving and texting, it’s fun for them rather than to wait until they stop.

-I always procrastinated for my real work.
+I always procrastinated for my real work and wasted a lot of time.

 My wife used to tell me how happy their relationship is.